 Educational opportunities are available year-round for all ages.
 Scheduled groups visiting Newman Wetlands Center will be led by a knowledgeable member of the conservation staff while experiencing the sights and sounds of a wetland habitat.
 NWC’s goal is to maintain a welcoming, safe, and inclusive space for learners of all ages.
-We utilize wetlands to enhance understanding of the natural world and to foster connections between community members and the natural world, encouraging them to become passionate, informed citizens.
+We focus on wetlands to enhance understanding and to foster connections between community members and the natural world, encouraging them to become passionate, informed citizens.

 NWC also offers workshops and educational programs for the general public including a monthly Swamp Stroll, wildlife experiences, and nature journaling.
 Click here to see our upcoming events.

-Our interpretive programs include a guided tour, storytelling, and discussions on wetlands, local wildlife, and conservation.
-Students will join a staff conservationist for approximately 1.5 hours exploring the Learning Center and Wetland Center trails.
-Topics will focus on wetland ecology and the natural and human histories of the area.
+Our interpretive programs include a guided tour, storytelling, and conservation-focused discussions.
+Students will join a staff conservationist for an hour long exploration of the Learning Center and Wetland Center trails.
+Topics will focus on wetland ecology, the natural and human histories of the area, and seasonally relevant plants and wildlife.
 This will be adjusted to complement the group’s learning objectives.

-We offer a variety of opportunities for experiential learning based on a group’s objectives.
+We offer a variety of opportunities for experiential learning at Newman Wetlands Center.
 All of these programs include an introduction to wetlands and a guided tour.
 The programs we conduct most often include:

 The art program consists of a shortened guided tour of the Boardwalk Trail and approximately an hour of time dedicated to creating wetlands art on canvas.
 Students will be given brushes, sponges, paint, and other materials to put on canvas what they experienced or learned during the tour. ($5.00/person)